otenim/Numpy-ELM/README.md

     <img src="https://i.imgur.com/GckJu86.png" width=600>
 </div>

-In this repository, we provide a numpy implementation of Extreme Learning Machine (ELM) introduced by Huang et al. in this [paper](http://ieeexplore.ieee.org/document/1380068/?reload=true).
+In this repository, we provide a keras-like numpy implementation of Extreme Learning Machine (ELM) introduced by Huang et al. in this [paper](http://ieeexplore.ieee.org/document/1380068/?reload=true).

 ELM is a neural-network-based new learning schieme which can learn fast.